Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Use it to launch conversations about inclusion and world cultures.
+• Use it to launch conversations about inclusion and global cultures.

 5. Digital QR Code Challenge

 Teams scan QR codes hidden around a building, park, or event space.
-Each code unlocks a challenge: a riddle, a puzzle, or a funny group task.
+Each code unlocks a challenge: a riddle, puzzle, or funny group task.

 Time required: 2 hours